BottyBott/entanglement-as-constraint/README.md

 - Correlations express a **global constraint**.
 Alter the constraint—by shifting angles or adding noise—and the behaviour changes immediately.

 Each module grounds a point from the thesis: states define the shared constraint, measurement modules enforce contextuality, CHSH utilities track probability-first claims, and the simulator streams running statistics so the discussion stays anchored in live data.

+See `docs/glossary.md` for quick definitions of the terms used across the code, notebooks, and examples.